 Do you feel like Mexican food for lunch?
 Italian?
 Dine in or eat out?
 Luckily, machine learning can help you make those decisions and find exactly what you want.

 Simple forms of this technology exist already in restaurant reviews apps, map apps, and food delivery services that track what kind of food you like to eat and make predictions about what you might want based on your location, history, and time of day.
 But Kartik Dhawan, writing on Towards Data Science, took it a step further by using text analytics to determine what kind of ramen noodles he wanted, down to the region, ingredients, and flavor profile.

 Dhawan compiled data from a ramen reviews site and performed text analysis on the ratings and relative frequency of specific flavors and ingredients to determine which ‘themes’ were most popular among Ramen lovers.
 By combining this analysis with brand and region ratings, Dhawan was able to pick the best variety of ramen for himself.
-This technology has much broader applications in the future as well, with services analyzing your reviews, ratings, region, and dining history to determine the best dish for you.
+This machine learning application can be used on a broader scale in the future as well, with services analyzing reviews, ratings, region, and dining history to determine the best dish for you.

 8. Tutoring students